What Does It Mean When You Physically Feel Things In Your Dreams?

 When you perceive an object or a thing without it actually existing, that’s a hallucination.

-It’s important to note these hallucinations are not necessarily a sign of mental illness; rather, they are common for those who are sleep-deprived or stressed.
+Many psychiatrists say these hallucinations aren’t necessarily a sign of mental illness; rather, they are common for those who are sleep-deprived or stressed.

 Sometimes the hypnagogic hallucinations are heard.
 Perhaps it’s a beep, a faucet drip, or a popping noise.
 Yet sometimes, it actually isn’t a hallucination.
 One model of smoke detector would emit a beep every 10 minutes or so to let the user know it was time to change the battery.
 One type of battery-powered wristwatch, too, would emit a chirp every so often when its battery was failing.
 If you’re storing that wristwatch in a drawer and its battery is running out, you’re going to be hearing that chirp every once in a while.
 You may end up thinking that it’s in your imagination because you’ve forgotten all about the watch or didn’t know that it did that.

 Those aren’t hallucinations, though one might think they are.
-There’s a reason for the sound.
+The sounds really are there and there’s a reason for them.

 It’s also possible to experience a hypnopompic hallucination, which is the opposite and occurs when someone wakes up instead of falling asleep.